Jay-study-nildana/CSharpForStudents/LoggingInDotNet/HelloWorldDotNetCore5point1WithLoggingDemo/readme.md

 # .NET Core 5.0 Project

-Here, I am focusing on logging.
+Web API Controller project with simple logging in the controllers.

+# Some Notes

-Look at file - TodoItemsController.
+1. Look at file - TodoItemsController.
 It has a ton of comments related to logging.

-Look at file - appsettings.json.
+1. Look at file - appsettings.json.
 That is where different logging levels are configured in a section called "Logging".

-# Tested On

-Simple hello world WebApi 5.0 Project.

-1. Tested on VS Code on Mac
-1. Tested on Visual Studio on Mac
-1. Tested on VS Code on Windows
-1. Tested on Visual Studio on Windows

-# Concepts Included in this Project

-1. Uses a In Memory Database with Entity Framework.
-1. A simple controller generated using dotnet-aspnet-codegenerator.
-1. Swagger UI already bundled.
-1. Logging
+1. The logging output appears in the output window > Project Name.

 # References